topoteretes/cognee/docs/index.md

 ### Setup

-Create `.env` file in your project in order to store environment variables such as API keys.
+Create `.env` file in your project root directory in order to store environment variables such as API keys.

 Note: Don't push `.env` file to git repo as it will expose those keys to others.

-If cognee is installed with Weaviate as a vector database provider, add Weaviate environment variables.
+If cognee is installed with Weaviate as a vector database provider, add Weaviate environment variables:
 ```
 WEAVIATE_URL = {YOUR_WEAVIATE_URL}
 WEAVIATE_API_KEY = {YOUR_WEAVIATE_API_KEY}
 ```

-Otherwise if cognee is installed with a default (Qdrant) vector database provider, add Qdrant environment variables.
+Otherwise if cognee is installed with a default (Qdrant) vector database provider, add Qdrant environment variables:
 ```
 QDRANT_URL = {YOUR_QDRANT_URL}
 QDRANT_API_KEY = {YOUR_QDRANT_API_KEY}
 ```

-Add OpenAI API Key environment variable
+Add OpenAI API Key environment variable:
 ```
 OPENAI_API_KEY = {YOUR_OPENAI_API_KEY}
 ```

 Cognee stores data and system files inside the library directory, which is lost if the library folder is removed.
-You can change the directories where cognee will store data and system files by calling config functions.
+You can change the directories where cognee will store data and system files by calling config functions:
 ```
 import cognee